 I had to reschedule to a few weeks later.
 Looking back, those three weeks of extra studying really helped.
 I was aiming for a 760 and snagged a 770.
 If you’re running out of fresh questions same advice as above but I’d day:

 - Exam Pack 1 and 2 (these contain Official GMAT Practice Test 3, 4, 5, and 6)

 - Atlantic GMAT Quant Review Quizzes (these are free for two weeks so only activate when you need them)

 Also, if you’ve already done official tests 1-6 you can still retake them.
 Yes, you’ll see repeats but there is still value there especially if you haven’t done them in a while.

 But what if you’re burnt out?

 Well, this is a great time to take a break.
-Leave the GMAT behind for a couple of weeks.
-Again, especially if you’re well prepared, I don’t think 2-3 weeks will derail your GMAT prep and, for some people, the break could help put things in perspective.
+Leave the GMAT behind for a few weeks.
+Again, especially if you’re well prepared, I don’t think 3-4 weeks will derail your GMAT prep and, for some people, the break could help put things in perspective.
 And even if you do get a little rusty you’ll shake that off relatively quickly once you get going again.